Where is Open Science in Horizon Europe?

 Open Research Europe - ORE

+ORE is an open access - open peer-reviewed publication platform (and not a repository), funded and managed by the EU Commission for publications from EU-funded projects (current and former) in all scientific disciplines.
+The use of Open Research Europe is not obligatory for EU-funded research projects, but enables automatic compliance with the Open Access requirements (as well as the open peer-review and early sharing recommended practices) with no author fees.
 Submissions are published immediately as a preprint (under a CC-BY license) after a formal review and then evaluated by external peer reviewers, whereby both the evaluations and the names of the reviewers are publicly accessible (open peer review).

 European Open Science Cloud - EOSC